Articles

 NOTE: This is a simplification of the proof so if you want more detail, you can read an illustrated version of this, or the actual paper.

-And because of this, a system can make these 3 types of guarantees:
+Because of this, a system can make these 3 types of guarantees:

 3 guarantees